South

 Note that by income we also need to know about any benefits being received by any of the above and we will need to see evidence of this.

-Once we have the above information we are able to means-test the application, this is where we make an award based on your the income.
+Once we have the above information we are able to means-test the application, this is where we make an award based on the income.
 This allows us to make sure that we are helping those that need it the most.

-7. What evidence can I supply in order to support my Bursary Application?
+6. What evidence can I supply in order to support my Bursary Application?

-• Full breakdown of the 3 most recent monthly Universal Credit payments
+Universal Credit*Full Breakdown of the 3 most recent monthly Universal Credit payments

-8. As I was at the College last year, do I have to provide any evidence for this year?
+7. As I was at the College last year, do I have to provide any evidence for this year?

 Yes, you will need to re-apply and provide recent evidence of income each year.
 This is in case any circumstances have changed.
 We are not allowed to assess based on last year’s evidence.

-9. I need to provide evidence of proof of income for my Bursary Fund application, how do I do this?
+8. I need to provide evidence of proof of income for my Bursary Fund application, how do I do this?

 Helpzone Opening Times: